auth0-blog/streamlit-asehmi/article-1/introduction-to-streamlit-and-streamlit-components.markdown

 This self-contained file does the following:

 1. Draws a simple HTML user interface
-2. Loads JavaScript which implements core Streamlit component lifecycle actions, namely the ability to:
+2. Loads JavaScript which implements core Streamlit component life cycle actions, namely the ability to:
 - Inform Streamlit client that the component is ready, using `streamlit:componentReady` message type.
 - Calculate or get it's own visible screen height, and inform Streamlit client, using `streamlit:setFrameHeight` message type.
 - Handle inbound `message` events from the Streamlit client; with `streamlit:render` event type being critical.
 - Send values (i.e., objects) to the Streamlit client application, using `streamlit:setComponentValue` message type.

 In this basic component, notice `_sendMessage()` function uses `window.parent.postMessage()`, which is as fundamental as it gets.
 The value objects you send to the Streamlit client application must be any JSON serializable object.
 Conceptually they can be viewed as data or events carrying a data payload.
-Inbound message values received on `streamlit:render` events, are automatically deserialized to JavaScript objects.
+Inbound message values received on `streamlit:render` events, are automatically de-serialized to JavaScript objects.

 It's only illustrative, but I have also implemented a simple pipeline of inbound message handlers and a dispatcher.
 I show this being used to initialize component data values, update the user interface, and to log output to the console.
 See `*_Handler` functions, `pipleline`, `initialize()` function.